 When fully operational, Sanmen NPP will consist of six advanced pressurised water nuclear reactors.

 Site construction works for the Sanmen NPP phase one started in February 2008.
 The excavation of the pit (diameter 40m and depth 12m) for the Sanmen reactor one was completed in September 2008.

 The base mat structural concrete for Sanmen 1 was completed in April 2009.
 It involved 5,200m3 of concrete, 950t of reinforcing and 1,000 anchor bolts.

 The Containment Vessel Bottom Head (CVBH) for Sanmen 1 was placed using a crane in January 2010.
 The CVBH is a steel structure with a capsule-like shape and weighs around 700t.

-The reactor vessel for Sanmen 1 arrived at the site in July 2011.
+In July 2011, the reactor vessel for Sanmen 1 arrived at the site.
 The vessel weighs 340t with a diameter of 4.5m and length of 12.2m.
 It was manufactured by Doosan at its Changwon Plant in Korea.
 The reactor pressure vessel for Sanmen 1 was installed in September 2011.

 Westinghouse completed the fabrication of 157 fuel assemblies for Sanmen 1 at its Columbia fuel fabrication facility in March 2012.
 The fuel assemblies were shipped to China subsequently.

 The top head of the Sanmen 1 containment vessel was successfully placed with the use of 38m long polar crane in January 2013.
 Shandong Nuclear Power Equipment Manufacturing Company of China manufactured the 659t containment vessel top head.

 Sanmen 1 was connected to the nearby 220kV substation in March 2012 for the offsite power needed for the testing of electrical systems.
 The full scope plant reference simulator for Sanmen 1 was also installed in January 2013.